jlcarr/MusicFromScratch/README.md

    - Being equivalent in music but written in a different way is also called "enharmonically equivalent"

 #### Chords and Progressions
+- A chord is a group of several notes played together
+- An arpeggio is a chord in which the notes are played sequentially rather than together (ordered going up or down in pitch)
+- A triad is a chord with 3 notes and is the most common
+   - Major triad: 0-4-7
+   - Minor triad: 0-3-7
+   - Diminished triad: 0-3-6
+   - Augmented triad: 0-4-8
+- A chord can be defined by its lowest note, known as the root note
+- The "degree" of a chord is the number of semi-tones up from the tonic of the scale it's being played on

 ### Synth Building Blocks
 #### Oscillators